queven01/leave-a-review/README.md

-This is the old Leavea Review Application that Cedric and Kevin are going upgrade.
+This is the old "Leave a Review Application" that Cedric and Kevin are going upgrade.